Covid certification scheme begins in Northern Ireland

 There will also be no enforcement of the regulations, through fines for non-compliance, until December 13.

-Another Stormont Minister, Nichola Mallon, said she has written to the Department of Health to seek clarification as to when the certification system will be rolled out to other hospitality settings.
+Another Stormont Minister, Nichola Mallon, said she has asked the Department of Health for clarification as to when the certification system will be rolled out to other hospitality settings.

 In a statement on Monday, a department spokesman said: “The Department of Health can confirm that Covid certification regulations will now be made and commenced today, Monday November 29, rather than being laid in draft form only.